Preamble

 Article IV: Judicial

-Section 1: Qualifications
+Section 1: Supreme Court

 The President shall nominate, from a curated list of ten from two-thirds of the Judicial Council, and by and with the Advice and Consent of three fifths of the Senate, no more than two Judges to the Supreme Court for each term the President serves.